 The hospitality center opened in mid-October 2018 and the first harvest in the winery was also this same year.
 The property was planted to approximately 5 acres of vines in 2019 (varieties used in their Artistry Blend) plus two blocks in the front of the winery – both head pruned, one for mixed whites and one for mixed blacks/reds.
 All of these vines are not trellised, rather are head-pruned, a tribute to how vines in the valley used to be managed.
 Acreage in the back (on the south side of the winery) is planted to several Bordeaux varieties.

-Visits are available by appointment – and wines available for tastings tend to be more limited production wines focusing on wines from vineyards in Calistoga.
+Visits are available by appointment; wines available for tastings tend to be more limited production wines focusing on wines from vineyards in Calistoga.
+Girard sources grapes from vineyards in numerous appellations within Napa Valley, primarily from hillside locations.
 And some of their wines are rare finds for Napa Valley including an old vine Gamay and a Mourvèdre.
-Some of their neighboring vineyards are quite historic – an old vine head-pruned Zinfandel block borders the western part of their property (which they source fruit from) and the old vines of Tofanelli Vineyard (planted in the 1920s) borders the western side of their property.
+Some of their neighboring vineyards are quite historic – an old vine head-pruned Zinfandel block borders the western part of their property (which they source grapes from) and the old vines of Tofanelli Vineyard (planted in the 1920s) borders the western side of their property.

 Weather permitting, guests can enjoy wines outside on their patio overlooking vineyards.
+This is a quiet part of the valley located about halfway between the two major north-south roads in the valley; visits are always relaxed and casual, but educational experiences.
 The interior is spacious with seated tastings in one of their private rooms adjoining the main entrance.

 Select Wines